cyberbotics/webots-doc/guide/introduction-to-webots.md

 A controller is a computer program that controls a robot specified in a world file.
-Controllers can be written in any of the programming languages supported by Webots: C, C++, Java, Python or `MATLAB`.
+Controllers can be written in any of the programming languages supported by Webots: C, C++, Java, Python or *MATLAB*^(TM).
 When a simulation starts, Webots launches the specified controllers, each as a separate process, and it associates the controller processes with the simulated robots.
 Note that several robots can use the same controller code, however a distinct process will be launched for each robot.

-Some programming languages need to be compiled (C and C++) other languages need to be interpreted (Python and `MATLAB`) and some need to be both compiled and interpreted (Java).
-For example, C and C++ controllers are compiled to platform- dependent binary executables (for example ".exe" under Windows).
-Python and `MATLAB` controllers are interpreted by the corresponding run-time systems (which must be installed).
+Some programming languages need to be compiled (C and C++) other languages need to be interpreted (Python and *MATLAB*^(TM)) and some need to be both compiled and interpreted (Java).
+For example, C and C++ controllers are compiled to platform-dependent binary executables (for example ".exe" under Windows).
+Python and *MATLAB*^(TM) controllers are interpreted by the corresponding run-time systems (which must be installed).
 Java controller need to be compiled to byte code (".class" files or ".jar") and then interpreted by a Java Virtual Machine.

 The source files and binary files of each controller are stored together in a controller directory.
 A controller directory is placed in the "controllers"